 Some employers will make LFD testing available to their workers or many will encourage them to make use of the widely available home testing kits.
 More details on rapid LFD tests are available here.

-Employers who are not eligible for the government funded tests may still wish to offer a test to workers in an attempt to prevent transmission within the workplace and may choose to fund a privately arranged test.
-In these cases employers should follow the latest guidance.
+Employers who do provide workplace testing should follow the latest guidance.
 If you are contemplating arranging your own testing for your employees, whether they have symptoms or not, you are strongly advised to read and follow all of the published guidance.

 The important point to remember about testing is that it will only identify whether the individual has COVID-19 at the time the test was taken.
 It will not confirm whether they have had COVID-19 already and are now recovered, or whether they have any antibodies or immunity.

 Can I insist my workers are tested and share their test results?

 Employers have no statutory powers to insist that a test is taken in any circumstances, including where a worker has symptoms.
 In these cases, the workers should be encouraged to follow government guidance to have a test and seek further advice from NHS 111 online.

 There may already be, or an employer may look to introduce, a contractual requirement for a worker to take a test but they cannot be physically forced to take the test and will need to consent to the test.